Here's what's in the second stimulus package - Local News 8

 There were several changes made from a proposal put forward nearly two weeks ago by a bipartisan group of lawmakers.
 Direct stimulus checks were brought in at the last minute.
 Direct aid to states and liability protections for companies were left out.

-If the new bill passes, it will be the second-largest federal stimulus package after the $2 trillion CARES Act that Congress approved in March.
+The new bill is the second-largest federal stimulus package after the $2 trillion CARES Act that Congress approved in March.

-Lawmakers in both chambers are expected to vote Monday and send the bill to President Donald Trump’s desk for his signature — just in time to get something done before the end of December, when several aid programs in the CARES Act are set to expire, including key pandemic jobless assistance measures and eviction protections.
+Lawmakers passed the bill late Monday, just in time to get something done before the end of December, when several aid programs in the CARES Act are set to expire, including key pandemic jobless assistance measures and eviction protections.

 The full bill text was released Monday afternoon.
 Here’s what’s in it:

-Note: This story has been updated with passage of the bill.